JanikBuecher/code-engine-text-analysis/README.md

 First the user uploads a file to a specific bucket in his IBM COS instance.
 An application, running in IBM Code Engine is listening to this bucket and will trigger the virus-scan job when a file is uploaded.
 The virus-job is also running in IBM Code Engine and will pull the file and scan it for viruses.
 Then it will delete the file from the original bucket and will move it either to the clean or dirty bucket, where the infected files are quarantined.

+In the future (planned for 03/21) the application as the trigger won't be necessary and it will be possible to connect a job directly with IBM COS.

 ## Prerequisites

 This tutorial requires to: